 The buffaloes arrive just after the father walks to the river with his camera and the mother and boy sit and eat snacks on a bench near the car.
 It seems as if all of sudden the buffaloes are there, sauntering with heads swaying, between the cars and up along the sidewalk.
 The mother and boy sit on the bench for a bit, watching, before the mother motions for the boy to move to the car.
 She is able to get the door open and the boy inside just as the animals come close.
 She stands with the car door between her and the small herd.

 She can smell them, or thinks she can, a tangy musky smell.
 She imagines this one here, the closest, could turn suddenly and take a run at them.
-Kill them or maim them.
+Kill or maim them.
 Just like that.
-Then go back to the chewing or looking about.
+Then go back to their chewing or looking about.
 She wishes they would go away.
 It’s not like she sought them out, like the tourists they saw earlier, out in the meadow, edging ever nearer, reaching out their hands as if to pat the animals on the nose or touch the fur.
 Others snap pictures or point and talk excitedly, as if they didn’t realize the animals will do as they please or need and that that might be dangerous.
 The woman saw this too with the grizzly bear.
-The one out in the lush green grasses, alongside the road, snuffling about, seemingly oblivious to the jam up of cars and herd of humans.
+The one out in the lush green grasses, alongside the road, snuffling about, seemingly oblivious to the jam up of cars and humans.

 Touching the animal would be foolish.
-She knows that, but still, she’s tempted, they’re nearly that close.
+She knows that, but still, she’s tempted.
+They’re nearly that close.
 She’s tempted to reach out and touch one, feel the coarse hair, put her head close and look into the eyes, feel their breath.
 She doesn’t know why.
 She knows such a thing would be reckless and put them at risk.
 She would be just like all the other silly tourists she sees, the ones she thinks she is so different from, smarter than.
 Although, if she thought about it, if she reflected at any length, she’d have to admit she’d done many foolish things before.
 Maybe it wasn’t buffalo or grizzly bears – but she’s known desire, done the unwise and meet with less than favorable results.
-Even when the outcome seemed obvious she forged on – as if desire obliterated everything else.
+Even when the outcome seemed obvious, she forged on – as if desire obliterated everything else.
 Or curiosity.
 Some unbearable gnawing made the risky sensible.
 As if some learning would be gained or something found that would fill up the wanting and make the living whole and sensible.

-When they first decided to come here they showed their son pictures and books of the place.
+When they first decided to come here, they showed their son pictures and books of the place.
 They read to him about the massive volcano under the park.
 They read it could blow anytime and take out nearly half the country.
 It happened before.
-Why most of the park is located in an ancient caldera, formed some million years ago when the volcano erupted.
+Most of the park is located in an ancient caldera, formed some million years ago when the volcano erupted.
 The boy asked why they would go somewhere so dangerous.
 They were taken aback at first, they’d never thought of the place like that.

-Now the boy squirms and makes the creature look, says he wishes he had a camera as he rolls the window down and hangs his head out to get a better look.
+Now the boy squirms and makes the creature look, says he wishes he had the camera as he rolls the window down and hangs his head out to get a better look.
 The mother puts her hand to her lips, shushes him, mouths for him to stay still.
 She is afraid of sudden movements or sounds.
 She is afraid of the beast knowing the boy is there, of turning toward the car and lunging.
 And the others too, behind the car and in front, the herd moving through the parking lot to the road.
 She fears what they might do.
 She wants them gone, all of them.
 The boy protected.
 The husband safe.
 She can see him now, with his tripod and camera, his hat tilted and a scruff of stubble starting around his chin, back from the river and walking into the parking lot, unaware that anything might be amiss.